FAQs

 How will my child be affected?

 There will be no impact to children attending Gum Nut Gully Preschool.
-Kinder programs will continue as normal at the existing preschool location while the new preschool is built at Corsican Reserve.
-When the building is complete, the preschool will move to its new location.
-Disruption at this time will be kept at a minimum.
-We will be working with the preschool committee to ensure a smooth transition.
+Under the proposal, kinder programs will continue as normal at the existing preschool location while the new preschool is built at Corsican Reserve.
+When the building is completed, the preschool would move to its new location.
+Disruption at this time would be kept at a minimum.
+We would work with the preschool committee to ensure a smooth transition.

 What will happen to the old preschool building?

-Once the Gum Nut Gully Preschool has moved to its new location, the site will be retained for community use.
+If the Gum Nut Gully Preschool moves to the proposed new location, the existing site will be retained for community use.

-The new modular preschool will include two classrooms, allowing for the provision of free 3 and 4-year-old kinder programs as part of the the Victorian Government’s Best Start Best Life reforms.
-The building will also include staff areas, kitchen, accessible toilets, outdoor accessible playground and on-site parking for staff.
-Detailed plans for the preschool would be developed once the relocation project is approved.
+The proposed modular preschool would include two classrooms, allowing for the provision of free 3 and 4-year-old kinder programs as part of the the Victorian Government’s Best Start Best Life reforms.
+The building would also include staff areas, kitchen, accessible toilets, outdoor accessible playground and on-site parking for staff.
+Detailed plans for the preschool would be developed subject to the proposal being approved.

 When would the project start?

-If Council endorses the proposal, planning would start immediately with construction anticipated to begin in 2026.
+If Council endorses the proposal, planning and design would start immediately with construction proposed to begin in 2026.

 What about traffic and parking?

-There will be on and off-street parking.
-We’ll be undertaking a detailed traffic impact assessment of the area.
+Under the proposal, there would be on and off-street parking.
+We would undertake a detailed traffic impact assessment of the area as part of more detailed planning.
 This may recommend parking restrictions and road line markings.

 Is the Larnoo Playground Upgrade affected?